Wednesday, April 02, 2008

 After a night spent cleaning pots

-At the Duckpond Cafe,
+at the Duckpond Cafe,

-Her hair smells of cauliflower.
+her hair smells of cauliflower.

 It's a childhood smell like wet dog,

-Station wagon holidays and
+station wagon holidays and

-Sand around the ankles.
+sand around the ankles.

 Suddenly she is six again,

-There is cricket on TV.
+there is cricket on TV.

 The taste of oleander is in her mouth

-And is her first remembered mistake.
+and is her first remembered mistake.

 Suddenly again, she is in school,

-Her first short-socked day with plaits.
+her first short-socked day with plaits.

 The teacher smells of biscuits and

-Leans to ask her name and age.
+leans to ask her name and age.

 "Rebecca" she says, and bites her lip

-And looks around the room.
+and looks around the room.

 She's five-years-old but can count to ten

-And likes the sound of seven.
+and likes the sound of seven.

 "And how old are you Rebecca?" the teacher says